ark1375/PyCourse/README.md

 # :snake: Python: One Step Further
-Take things one step further in python.
+One step further in python.
 Instructed by Alireza Khalilian.
 ## Overview
 :snake: __Welcome to PyCourse, One Step Further__